 From here it was all driving.
 From Stirling I passed through the best-named district ever – Clackmannanshire.
 How could you not enjoy a name like that ?
 The road took me along the foot of the Ochil Hills in an easterly direction.

 Once I entered Perth & Kinross I had a near disaster.
 I’d planned three potential cache stops, but the first two didn’t really have anywhere to stop (despite looking like they had) and I was frustrated enough with trying to find somewhere to stop that I drove straight past the third potential.
 This placed me on the motorway north to Perth still needing to find one.
 Whilst stuck in a traffic jam on the motorway I noticed I could sneak in a cache if I got off at the next junction.
-It needed a bit of dodgy car parking, but was then I made an easy find.
+It needed a bit of dodgy car parking, but was then an easy find.
 I’d come back from the brink, as it were.

 By this time it was getting late and, as I discovered just as I passed Perth, the City of Aberdeen is still quite a long way.
 It’s a long way from anywhere, to be honest.
 By the time I’d stopped again in Dundee and Angus, plus an unplanned one in Aberdeenshire, it was more or less 7:30 pm before I arrived at Scott’s house.
-His family had not gone away for the weekend, as planned.
+His family hadn’t gone away for the weekend, as planned.
 I nicked his son’s bedroom for the duration, forcing him to go share with his older sister.
 They also fed me, which was unexpected and very welcome.

 Soggy Friday – Weather that Scotland is famous for